-C. Department Events/Calendar
+D. Department Events/Calendar

 An Event Listing is maintained on the department website.
 The events include sponsored lectures, seminars, department meetings, and special events (such as the Spring Awards Reception).
-To submit an event to the calendar, use the online submission form or send details to Mitchell Shelton at shelton.5@osu.edu.
+To submit an event to the calendar, use the online submission form or send details to Laura Seeger at seeger.16@osu.edu.

 Events submitted to the Department calendar are fed into the Arts and Sciences calendar.
-Send event details to OSUToday@osu.edu for inclusion in OSUToday, a daily electronic publication of the latest news and information for faculty and staff.
+Send event details to onCampustoday@osu.edu for inclusion in onCampus Today, a daily electronic publication of the latest news and information for faculty and staff.